-Further training of Enforcement

-Officers will be identified through the

-Personal Development Plans.
-Internal

-training will continue in particular with

-scenario training to ensure all

-warranted Officers are effective in

-their enforcement roles.
+Further training of Enforcement Officers will be identified through the Personal Development Plans.
+Internal training will continue, in particular with scenario training, to ensure all warranted Officers are effective in their enforcement roles.

+Warranted Inshore

+and accredited to

+nationally agreed standards.
+They will maintain professionalism and make appropriate efficient. effective enforcement activity.

+Conservation Officers

+(IFCOs) will be trained

+interventions to deliver

+Fisheries and

 The IFCA will have developed consistency in regulations (byelaws) with other organisations.
 Collaborate with other regulators.
 To work with other regulators to achieve consistent quality, application, and enforcement of management measures.
 D&S IFCA has led IFCA representation on the MMO IVMS project and provided experience gained from the rolling out of IVMS on all D&S IFCA's Mobile Fishing vessels since 2018.
 Officers have reviewed the impact assessments and proposed management that the MMO are considering for Offshore MCZs to determine whether their approach is consistent with D&S IFCA's management measures.
 It is envisaged that completion of the MMO's roll-out and D&S IFCA's involvement in the project will continue throughout 2023/2024 to provide consistency in IFCA support.

-IFCAs use evidence based and appropriate measures to manage the sustainable exploitation of sea fisheries resources and deliver marine environmental protection within its district.
+Success Criterion 3 IFCAs use evidence based and appropriate measures to manage the sustainable exploitation of sea fisheries resources and deliver marine environmental protection within its district.
+Outcomes Workstream & Actions Progress to March 2023 & Success Indicator Further Actions (if required) and why?

-The IFCA will identify issues likely to affect sustainable management of the marine environment in the D&S IFCA District; undertake risk assessment and gap analysis; review appropriateness of existing measures; evaluate management options and develop and implement proportionate marine management solutions.
+The IFCA will identify issues likely to affect sustainable management of the marine environment in the D&S IFCA District: undertake risk assessment and gap analysis: review appropriateness of existing measures; evaluate management options and develop and implement proportionate marine management solutions.